 Assess your physical fitness

 Know yourself and your physical limitations.
 We all like to stretch ourselves sometimes, but recognition of the line between stretching and foolhardiness can mean the difference between a pleasant outing and a lot of trouble and embarrassment.
 Members receiving medication are strongly advised to seek the advice of their doctor before undertaking, in particular, the more arduous walks.

 In the event of a mishap

-Mishaps on the hills are like fires or aircraft crashes – with care you hope they will never happen, but it is prudent to know what to do if the worst should happen.
+Accidents do occur on the hills.
+We hope with care you hope they will never happen, but it is prudent to know what to do in the worst scenario.
 It is impossible to cover every eventuality, but the following are common sense guidelines.

 Sudden illness or accident